 Think about the companies, recruiters, and hiring managers behind these job postings.
 What might their priorities and approaches to hiring be?
 Even if you don’t end up applying for these particular positions, chances are that the people behind these postings have similar priorities and needs as the readers you are targeting.

-Tip #2: Look at existing UX writing portfolios
+Tip 2: Look at UX writing portfolios examples

-Yuval Keshtcher’s best UX writing portfolios of 2019 is a great place to start with this.
-Find the portfolios that stand out to you and take notes.
+There are a vast number of excellent UX writing portfolios and template sites.
+Find the ones that stand out to you and take notes.

 Pay attention to the structure and focal point of your favorite portfolios.
 Here are some examples.

-Marina Posniak focuses first on experience and samples, but makes author information easily accessible.
+Nikki St-Cyr focuses first on experience and samples but makes the author’s information easily accessible.

-And Clem Auyeung takes a blended approach with an author statement at the top of the page and projects immediately following.
+And Clem Auyeung takes a blended approach with a written statement at the top of the page and projects immediately following.

-Similarly, authors tend to take a company-forward, project-forward, or skills-forward approach to how they present and label their work samples and case studies.
-For example, Rebecca Cha (Code: 6254) emphasizes the company, followed by the project.
+Similarly, UX writers tend to take a company-forward, project-forward, or skills-forward approach to how they present and label their work samples and case studies.

-Andrew Schmidt, on the other hand, organizes and presents work samples by the primary skills they highlight (“Writing with Flavor…Making an impression” or “Writing for Interfaces…Explaining an algorithm”).
+Andrew Schmidt, on the other hand, organizes and presents work samples by the primary skills they highlight (“Making an impression” or “Having a moment”).

 Find the approach and structure that is best suited to your experience and your audience.
 While you’re at it, consider whether you need to design your portfolio for web or print, as this will influence the overall format and structure.

-With your skillset and your specific audience in mind, select the 3-5 projects or samples that best exemplify the 3-5 skills you most want to highlight.
+With your skillset and your specific audience in mind, select three to five projects or samples that best exemplify the skills you most want to highlight.
 Don’t aim to cover every possible skill or project here—the goal is to show hiring managers what you can do without overwhelming them with information.

 - What should the overall structure and format be?